woowacourse-precourse/java-baseball-6/docs/README.md

 ### Game

 #### Rules
-- target: an integer in range of 100 to 999 (including), three digits should be distinct.
+- target: an integer of 3 distinct non-zero digits.
 - strike: counts of positions at which the target and user input is the same.
 - ball: counts of digits in user input which are also in the target but at different position.
 #### Rounds
 - round: a single round consists of getting input value, comparing it with the target, and returning strike and ball count.

+#### NUMBER_SIZE
+    private static final int NUMBER_SIZE = 3;

 #### target
     private List<Integer> target
-- Elements of the target should be distinct.
+- Elements of the target should be distinct and non-zero. the

 #### Game()
     public Game()